yydzero/yydzero.github.io/_posts/2015-12-24-resqueue_lock.markdown

 ==> lockAwaited is set and reset in ProcSleep/LockWaitCancel, actually quite same as
 	awaitedLock, which is set and reset in WaitOnLock;
-	XXX can we merge them into a single one?
+	can we merge them into a single one? not that urgent, may have some hidden problems I cannot think of now, so leave it there;

 ==> LockWaitCancel is to handle the cases when PGSemaphoreLock is interrupted by
 	SIGINT/SIGTERM, either on sem_wait or just exited from sem_wait; it is